Here’s another Oldie for Your Weekend!!

-He had heard all the other Jews talking about this, Jesus; and he believed the stories and wanted to see this One who John the Baptist declared to be, “The Lamb of God, Who takes away the sin of the World!”…And although he was considered amongst the ‘chiefest’ of sinners, being the chief tax collector, by trade; Zacchaeus believed that by his merely setting eyes on Jesus, his sins could be forgiven.
+He had heard folks in the crowds talking about this, Jesus; and he believed the stories and wanted to see this One who John the Baptist declared to be, “The Lamb of God, Who takes away the sin of the World!”…And although he was considered amongst the ‘chiefest’ of sinners, being the chief tax collector, by trade; Zacchaeus believed that by his merely setting eyes on Jesus, his sins could be forgiven.

 So upon Jesus’ arrival into town, he ran ahead of the crowd, like a little boy, and climbed up into a Sycamore tree, anticipating that he could get one glimpse of Jesus.
 Remember Zacchaeus was a very small man; he could not see beyond even those individuals of average height.
 But he was determined that Nothing would Prevent him from setting his ‘Faith-Filled’ eyes on the Messiah!!

 He had never seen Jesus before and was trying to identify which one of the disciples he was.
 He wanted to be certain about his Saviour…yet he was not expecting to be acknowledged or recognized by Jesus, at all!
 So when Jesus passed through and looked up at him, calling him out, by Name, saying, “Zacchaeus, hurry and come down; for I must stay at your house today.”